DmitryForsilov/rss-aggregator/README.md

 # RSS Aggregator
 Multiple rss reader.

-The project was reviewed by Hexlet.
+This project was reviewed by Hexlet.

 [Link to deployed project](https://rss-aggregator-df.vercel.app/)